pantharshit00/prisma-rpi-builds/README.md

 ## Additional notes

-CI in this repository check for a new major Prisma version everyday and if there is a new release avaliable, it will automatically build the engines and make a new release.
+CI in this repository checks for a new major Prisma version everyday and if there is a new release avaliable, it will automatically build the engines and make a new release.